rust-lang/book/src/ch03-02-data-types.md

 your code if you suspect floating-point size is a problem in your case.
 See Chapter XX for how to run benchmarks.

-Here's an example showing floating-point numbers in action:
+Here’s an example showing floating-point numbers in action:

 Filename: src/main.rs